 Sometimes waxing has nothing to do with the hair at all, but with the skin, which needs to be completely clean before you wax.
-Anything resting on your skin might be repelling the wax, especially if you're using any kind of wax that requires a strip.
-If you don't have a pre-wax cleanser, use a gentle facial or body cleanser, then take a clean cotton pad to swipe away any remaining moisture—skin should be dry, too.
+Anything resting on top of your skin might be repelling the wax, especially if you're using a kind of wax that requires a strip.
+If you don't have a pre-wax cleanser, use a gentle facial or body cleanser, then take a clean cotton pad to swipe away any remaining moisture.
+Skin should be dry, too.
 It's a win-win to remember this: along with being less painful, it allows more hair to be removed.

-Hard wax, in turn, needs to be applied much thicker because it acts as its own strip and "shrink wraps" the hair.
+Hard wax, in turn, needs to be applied much thicker, because it acts as its own strip, and "shrink wraps" the hair.
 While the instructions tend to vary with the manufacturer, a rule of thumb is that it should be roughly the thickness of a nickel.
 Hard wax that's applied too thin won't pull off in one piece, instead flaking off when you remove it, which renders it ineffective.
 Hard wax also needs to cool to fully harden.
 It will look kind of dull as it hardens, and will sound like plastic when you tap it.
 If it's not fully cool, it hasn't completed "shrink wrapping."
 And if you remove it when that's the case, the hair will still be there.